Year 10

 •

-Safeguarding rights and freedoms in Australia (20–30 min)
+Safeguarding rights and freedoms in Australia (1 h)

 Read the Rights in Australia in focus paper.
-You may like to divide students into groups, with each group member responsible for taking notes about on a different section of the paper and reporting back to the whole group.
+Divide students into groups, with each group responsible for taking notes about a different section of the paper and reporting back to the whole group.
 Ensure students understand that after the Australian Government signs an international agreement, it only becomes binding if the Australian Parliament makes a law to put it into action.

 Discuss findings as a class and consider: